BIRD-Laboratories/MLPScaling/README.md

 ## 11/24/24
 I was originally going to take a longer break but no. It's 11:39 PST at the moment, I just woke up.
 I turned off my run last night due to another error.
 I am really hoping I can finally start the full run already.
 15:26 I am going to add color and finally solve the syncing issue.

+## 11/24.5/24
+I have added color into the code again, I finally figured out how to fix the RGB issue.
+Other than that I have also switcheh the syncing to be in the SH script, NOT the python script.
+I am hoping this shift will make the code work the way I want it to.